 Prerequisite: ACCT 1000

 - ACCT3005 Personal Financial Management

 - This course is a hands-on opportunity to explore and plan for personal financial success.
 You will develop the tools necessary to both manage your own finances over a lifetime as well as to help and teach others about the importance of personal financial planning.
-Topics covered include: money management and household budgeting; credit management; mortgages; home and car insurance; health, disability and life insurance; tax strategy; investing and retirement savings.
+Topics include: money management and household budgeting; credit management; mortgages; home and car insurance; health, disability and life insurance; tax strategies; investing and retirement savings.